All Episodes

 An old boss of mine, actually.

-He he was a boss.
+He was a boss.

-Uh and I'm in Pittsburgh.
+His name's Randy, and I'm in Pittsburgh.

-So thank God Randy nominated you.
+Thank God Randy nominated you.

 Oh, yeah, yeah.

-And I I get this phone call that I was actually blowing off because I thought it was a scam.
+And I get this phone call that I was actually blowing off because I thought it was a scam.

-And uh this is Herschel Walker.
+This is Herschel Walker.

-Not from Herschel, not commercial, it's from Rocky Ridge.
+Not from Herschel, not from Herschel.

 Tell us the story, though.

-Everybody, I mean, look, 5,000 people, your story is pretty amazing.
+Everybody, I mean, look, 5,000 people.

 But one of the things about his stories that really touched us a lot is he never worried about himself.

-And that's one thing I think that a lot of people don't realize about these great uh responders and our military service veterans and our active members is it ain't about them.
+And that's one thing I think that a lot of people don't realize about these great responders and our military service veterans and our active members is it ain't about them.

 And that's the way Brian has been.